resourceguru/api-docs/endpoints/projects.md

 Key | Type | Description
 --- | --- | ---
-id | integer | Unique identifier for this Account. name | string | Name of this Account. url | string | URL shortcut to view this Client.
+id | integer | Unique identifier for this Client. name | string | Name of this Client. url | string | URL shortcut to view this Client.

 [Account]: ../endpoints/accounts.md "Account Documentation"